vbdi/casp/README.md

 * CASP proposes a 2-bit compression method for VLMs that is compatible with any quantization technique and enhances state-of-the-art 2-bit quantization methods (AQLM and QuIP#) by an average of 21% on image- and video-language benchmarks

 ## Installation:
+Install the requirements via pip install -r requirements.txt.
 #### Quip#:
-- Install the requirements via pip install -r requirements.txt.
 - Build and install the CUDA inference kernels. (cd quip-sharp/quiptools && python setup.py install && cd ../)
 - Install the fast-hadamard-transform package using their [github repo](https://github.com/Dao-AILab/fast-hadamard-transform).
 #### AQLM:
     pip install aqlm[gpu,cpu]
-#### GPTQ:

 ##  Quantization: